eduP2P/common/test_suite/README.md

   2. Bitrate: the speed at which iperf3 should try to send packets during the performance test (in Mbps).

-- **Performance test duration**: this parameter determines how long each performance test should run for.
-For one system test, the total amount of time the performance tests take is this parameter multiplied by the amount of values assigned to the independent variable.

 - **Performance test baseline**: with this optional parameter, a ‘baseline’ is added to the performance test results, created by repeating the performance tests for: